-- 77. The parties must jointly propose a draft agenda for concurrent evidence by the date directed by the hearing Member. - 78.
-The agenda must - a) identify the areas of disagreement between the expert witnesses upon which a party wishes to ask questions; and - b) identify the parts of the joint expert report that relate to each agenda item. - 79.
+- 71. The parties must jointly propose a draft agenda for concurrent evidence by the date directed by the hearing Member. - 72.
+The agenda must - a) identify the areas of disagreement between the experts upon which a party wishes to ask questions; and - b) identify the parts of the joint report that relate to each agenda item. - 73.
 The Member will settle the agenda and may direct that specified topics are dealt with before or after the concurrent evidence session.